adityapk00/zecwallet-light-cli/README.md

 ```

 ## Options
-CLI arguments you can pass to `zecwallet-cli`
+Here are some CLI arguments you can pass to `zecwallet-cli`.
+Please run `zecwallet-cli --help` for the full list.

 * `--server`: Connect to a custom zecwallet lightwalletd server.
     * Example: `./zecwallet-cli --server 127.0.0.1:9067`